This page presents links related to reports and databases mentioned elsewhere on this site. Links were checked and updated in October 2019.

 11. Policing in B.C. – Community-by-Community Costs and Detachment Sizes

-The Province issued a survey in 2013 of policing costs and number of officers deployed in B.C., including officers on federal assignments.
-The document also describes different models of police funding and governance.
+The Province has issued occasional reports on policing costs and number of officers deployed in B.C., including officers on federal assignments.
+The link here is to the 2017 report.

 The province also commissioned and published a consultant’s report on the governance of city police boards in 2003.